ODISSEI-School-Choice/school-choice/README.md

 After running this command, a new conda environment called `mesa` will be installed, and you can open it by using `conda activate mesa`.
 After this, you will be able to use python as usual with the correct packages and dependencies.

+A list of direct dependencies can be found [here](https://github.com/ODISSEI-School-Choice/school-choice/blob/jisk-v2/compass/requirements.txt).

 ### Update Documentation
 Install pdoc3 if you haven't already done so.
 Browse to the compassproject folder in your terminal and run `pdoc3 --html --force --output-dir docs compass`.
 The documentation should be updated now.